TTC Home Introduction to TTCTTC ActivitiesTTC Club NightTTC Fixture CardFacilitiesTTC ContactsPictures

 This year's prizes are sponosored by The Big Picture large format printers in Aro Valley.
 It's a good place to check out, if you don't know it already.

 Congratulations to the prize winners and runners up in the 2009 competition.
-The digital place-getters are displayed on the Photo Competition 2009 webpage?.
+The digital place-getters are displayed on the Photo Competition Results 2009 webpage.

 This year, we're aligning our competition rules with the Federated Mountain Clubs photo competition, more or less.
 Winners in the various digital categories will, with the permission of the photographer, be entered in the FMC competition next year